GEUS-SICE/pySICE/README.md

   -o FL_OUT, --fl_out FL_OUT, --output FL_OUT
                         Path to output folder (or use last positional argument)
+  -c [CLEAN_SNOW], --clean_snow [CLEAN_SNOW]
-  -c, --clean_snow      If present, processes all pixels as clean snow
+                        If present, processes all pixels as clean snow --no_qc [NO_QC]       If present, does not run quality check --no_oz [NO_OZ]       If present, does not retrieve ozone

+Post questions, suggestions, patches at https://github.com/GEUS-SICE/pySICE

 ```